caseyg/awesome/TOPICS.md

 ## dataflow

 *   [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
 All in a modern, AI-native editor.

-## developer-tools

-*   [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
-All in a modern, AI-native editor.

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks

-*   [Automattic/harper](https://github.com/Automattic/harper) - Offline, privacy-first grammar checker.
-Fast, open-source, Rust-powered

-*   [DocumindHQ/documind](https://github.com/DocumindHQ/documind) - Open-source platform for extracting structured data from documents using AI.

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - Agno is a lightweight, high-performance library for building Agents.

-*   [lost-pixel/lost-pixel](https://github.com/lost-pixel/lost-pixel) - Open source alternative to Percy, Chromatic, Applitools.

-*   [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
-Integrates with 25+ databases and any API.

 ## machine-learning